noahehall/theBookOfNoah/0current/languages/scala/scala.akka.md

 # akka

+- will verify once I start building out some APIs
 - use the actor model to greatly simplify distributed and concurrent software applications
 - Akka is a toolkit for building highly concurrent, distributed, and resilient message-driven applications for Java and Scala.
 - Akka Insights is intelligent monitoring and observability purpose built for Akka.

+- todos
+  - while this line exists, consider all code to be pseudo-code taken from coursera
+  - generally verify the APIs with the akka ref

 ## links